AkasaMindAndBodyhealth/AkasaMindAndBodyhealth.github.io/README.md

 If you'd like to contribute to or modify this site please make a pull request or fork your own version.

-This site is based on Bootstrap 4, but will soon be a fully Angular 5 driven application.
+This site is based on Bootstrap 4, but will soon be a fully React driven application.

 Thanks for your interest,
 The Akasa Web Dev Team